hvalfangst/encryption-api/README.md

-# WSGI compliant Flask encryption API served with NGINX
+# Gunicorn Flask encryption API with NGINX front

 Provides endpoints for encrypting and decrypting using AES in CBC mode with PBKDF2 key derivation.